 At the session, I talked briefly about the approach Leeds had already taken to review service provision and provide this in a more integrated way.
 For those who were unable to attend the session, I just wanted to say a little more about the process we undertook and the progress we have made – and I’m not saying its perfect, or even the right approach for every authority, far from it - there are still things to learn and improve upon, but the journey we are undertaking means that every step is an improvement on the last.
 The process has enabled Leeds to think a little bit more about the services we offer, their purpose and impact, and challenge ourselves a lot more about why we do what we do, and look at whether it is simply because that’s how things have always been done, rather than it being the best way.

-Simply put, Leeds City Council’s ambition is to be the Best Council.
-We want people, businesses, students, etc. to look at the city and actively want to be here.
+Simply put, Leeds City Council’s ambition is to be the best council.
+We want people, businesses and students to look at the city and actively want to be here.
 This isn’t a braggart position, but why would any service want to aspire to being 2nd placed?
 With this backdrop overlaid by the economic pressures the local authority faced, on top of increasing financial hardships being experienced by too many of the city’s residents, it was only right that a wide range of service reviews would be undertaken to try to identify how we could achieve the same level (or better) provision of services for a substantially reduced budget, ensuring that the most vulnerable are not further disadvantaged by the removal of vital local services, but supported through improved access to the services they need.

 The pilot would aim to integrate the physical space requirements of the services, as well as the front line staffing, within a single management structure.
 Specialist staff remained to help with more detailed advice, including librarians; but from the initial point of contact, customers would be helped and supported and be referred only when necessary, not as a matter of course.